liuxinyu95/AlgoXY/README.md

 2023/10

 This book introduces about elementary algorithms and data structure.
-It includes side-by-side comparison about purely functional realization and their imperative counterpart, with 119 exercises and answers.
+It includes side-by-side comparison about purely functional realization and their imperative counterpart, with 120 exercises and answers.

 <img src="https://user-images.githubusercontent.com/332938/95418499-442e4b00-096a-11eb-81b9-496020aa5f10.jpg" width="400">

 Contents
 --------

 I am adding exercises and answers to the **second edition** from 2023/03 (added 120 answers as of 2023/10).
 I wrote the first edition from 2009 to 2017, then rewrote from 2020 to 2023.
 The PDF can be **downloaded** ([EN](https://github.com/liuxinyu95/AlgoXY/files/12855002/algoxy-en.pdf), [中文](https://github.com/liuxinyu95/AlgoXY/files/12855005/algoxy-zh-cn.pdf)).
 The 1st edition in Chinese ([中文](http://www.ituring.com.cn/book/1907)) was published in 2017.
-I recently switched my focus to the Mathematics of programming, the new book is also available in ([github](https://github.com/liuxinyu95/unplugged))
+I switched my focus to the mathematics of programming from 2018, see ([github](https://github.com/liuxinyu95/unplugged)).

 - Preface